 At Community, we are intentional in our efforts to develop small groups that do life together—some for a season and others long-term.
 These aptly named Life Groups offer opportunities for adults to build meaningful relationships with one another while asking difficult questions of faith; praying together; growing in Christ and forming caring, Christian Community.

-Every fall, members and friends of Community sign up to participate in Life Groups that study the content selected for an all-church study.
+Once or twice per year, members and friends of Community sign up to participate in Life Groups that study the content selected for an all-church study.
 Groups meet weekly for prayer and discussion.
 Topics and themes raised in the study are echoed in the preaching and worship each week.

 Past all-church studies have included:

 - Unbinding Your Heart, by Martha Grace Reese